JohannesGi/neptune_final_project/readme.md

 ## Discussion

-The above descirbed workflow now allows me to extract, modify and visualize data coming from my own live-imaging movies, which have been previously tracked by single particel tracking or any other algorithm capable of detecting nuclei position.
+The above described work-flow now allows me to extract, modify and visualize data coming from my own live-imaging movies, which have been previously tracked by single particle tracking or any other algorithm capable of detecting nuclei position.

-As a beginner in python coding, I personally found it challenging to write a robust, more efficient and easy understandable code that allows me to extracting and modify wanted infromation.
-Without the fantastic help of Elija, August and Steven, this project became a lot of fun once the scateboard was rolling.
+As a beginner in python coding, I personally found it challenging to write a robust, more efficient and easy understandable code that allows me to extracting and modify wanted information.
+Without the fantastic help of Elija, August and Steven, this project became a lot of fun once the skateboard was rolling.

 If I did these analyses again, I would search for better visualization tools, that allow me to colour-label and track multiple nuclei over time.
 Additionally the track_analyser should be improved to get out better statistics of individual trajectories.